How Student Loans Work

-For most students, federal loans are the best option available.
-However, in some circumstances, a private loan might be preferable or necessary.
-For example, if your federal loans aren’t enough to cover your full cost of attendance, you may need to take out a private loan to cover the rest of your expenses.
-Or, if you or your parents have an exceptional credit history, private loans may offer more favorable interest rates than federal loans.
-Before taking out a private loan, you should consider the benefits and drawbacks of doing so compared to borrowing a federal student loan.
+For most students, federal programs are the best option available.
+However, in some circumstances, a private option might be preferable or necessary.
+For example, if your federal options aren’t enough to cover your full cost of attendance, you may need to take out a private note to cover the rest of your expenses.
+Or, if you or your parents have an exceptional credit history, private options may offer more favorable interest rates than federal programs.
+Before taking out a private debt, you should consider the benefits and drawbacks of doing so compared to borrowing a federal program.

-How Much Can You Afford to Take Out?
+How Much Student Loan Can You Afford to Take Out?

-How much you can afford to borrow is highly dependent on the interest rate of your loan.
-While private loan interest rates widely vary, federal student loan interest rates are set by the U.S. Congress every year.
-Once your loan has been disbursed, your interest rate cannot be changed unless you refinance your loan.
+How much you can afford to borrow is highly dependent on the interest rate.
+It's key understanding how student loans work.
+While private interest rates widely vary, federal are set by the U.S. Congress every year.
+Once your money has been disbursed, your interest rate cannot be changed unless you refinance.

 How to Get a Student Loan

-The process for applying for a student loan depends on whether it is a federal or private loan.
+The process for applying depends on whether it is a federal or private.

 Apply for a Federal Student Loan

-To obtain a federal student loan, you must submit a Free Application for Federal Student Aid (FAFSA) every year.
+To obtain a federal, you must submit a Free Application for Federal Student Aid (FAFSA) every year.
 You should fill out your FAFSA as early as possible, as some states and institutions grant financial aid on a first-come, first-served basis.
 Filling out your FAFSA may also be a requirement before applying for other forms of financial aid.